xLPMG/machine-learning-compilers/docs/submissions/01_assembly.rst

 Task 1.1.2
 ^^^^^^^^^^^^

-After compilation we would like for each generated assembly file to:
+After compiling the C program, we analyzed the generated assembly code by:

-1. Find the "Hello Assembly Language!" string
+1. Locating the "Hello Assembly Language!" string.
-2. Identify the instructions that the compilers insert to conform to the procedure call standard
+2. Identifying the instructions inserted by the compiler insert to conform to the procedure call standard (PCS).
-3. Identify the function call to libc that prints the string
+3. Identifying the function call to the C standard library (libc) that prints the string.

-GCC
+Task 1.1.2.1 GCC
-"""

-The **GCC** :code:`gcc_hello_assembly.s` looks like:
+"""""""""""""""""

+The ``GCC``-generated file:

 .. literalinclude:: ../../src/submissions/01_assembly/01_task/gcc_hello_assembly.s
     :language: asm
     :linenos:
-    :caption: GCC compiled file
+    :caption: `gcc_hello_assembly.s <https://github.com/Shad00Z/machine-learning-compilers/blob/main/src/submissions/01_assembly/01_task/gcc_hello_assembly.s>`_

-1. The string "Hello Assembly Language!" can be found in *line 7*.
+1. The string "Hello Assembly Language!" appears at **line 7**.
-2. The instructions for the procedure call standard:
+2. The instructions for the procedure call standard are:

 .. code-block:: asm

     stp	x29, x30, [sp, -16]!
     mov	x29, sp

+    ...

     ldp x29, x30, [sp], 16
     ret

-3. The function call is that prints the string:
+3. The function call used to print the string is:

 .. code-block:: asm

     bl	puts

-Clang
+Task 1.1.2.2 Clang
-"""""

-The **Clang** :code:`clang_hello_assembly.s` looks like:
+"""""""""""""""""""

+The ``Clang``-generated file:

 .. literalinclude:: ../../src/submissions/01_assembly/01_task/clang_hello_assembly.s
     :language: asm
     :linenos:
-    :caption: Clang compiled file
+    :caption: `clang_hello_assembly.s <https://github.com/Shad00Z/machine-learning-compilers/blob/main/src/submissions/01_assembly/01_task/clang_hello_assembly.s>`_

-1. The string "Hello Assembly Language!" can be found in *line 31*.
+1. The string "Hello Assembly Language!" appears at **line 31**.
-2. The instructions for the procedure call standard:
+2. The instructions for the procedure call standard are:

 .. code-block:: asm

     stp	x29, x30, [sp, -16]!
     mov	x29, sp

+    ...

     ldp x29, x30, [sp], 16
     ret

-3. The function call is that prints the string:
+3. The function call used to print the string is:

 .. code-block:: asm

     bl	printf

+This analysis illustrates that while both compilers conform to the same calling standard, they differ in aspects, such as the string placement and the choice of standard library function used for the output.

 Task 1.1.3
 ^^^^^^^^^^^^

-Now we would like to test the :code:`hello_assembly` function with a C++ driver.
+After analyzing the generated assembly code, we implemented a simple C++ driver that calls the ``hello_assembly`` function:

 .. literalinclude:: ../../src/submissions/01_assembly/01_task/driver_hello_assembly.cpp
     :language: cpp
     :linenos:
-    :caption: C++ driver
+    :caption: `driver_hello_assembly.cpp <https://github.com/Shad00Z/machine-learning-compilers/blob/main/src/submissions/01_assembly/01_task/driver_hello_assembly.cpp>`_

-To compile and run this code, we can use:
+To compile the driver along with the ``GCC``-generated assembly code and execute the program, we used the following commands:

 .. code-block:: bash

     g++ driver_hello_assembly.cpp gcc_hello_assembly.s -o hello_assembly
     ./hello_assembly

-The output is then:
+The output of the program:

 .. code-block:: bash